CARVING TOOLS & SAFETY

 - A sharp tool, is a safe tool.
 As you use your tools they will dull and will require more force to make cuts.
-This significantly raises the risk of accidents.
-If you find yourself straining to get your tool through the wood, it's time to stop and sharpen it.
+Dull tools significantly raise the risk of accidents.
+If you find yourself straining to get your tool through the wood, it's time to sharpen it.

 - If you accidentally drop a tool, let it fall.
-Don't try and catch it.
+For obvious reasons, don't try to catch it.

 - Wood dust can be irritating to your lungs and eyes, when sanding wear a mask and eye protection and do it in a well ventilated area (preferably outside).

-- Wear a thumb guard/protective glove or wrap your fingers with protective tape.
+- To prevent cutting your hands or fingers, wear a thumb guard/protective glove or wrap your fingers with protective tape.

 - It is easier to control your knife (and safer) to make many shallow cuts as opposed to a few big deep cuts.
 Making shallow cuts will also prevent you from accidentally carving out too much wood from your design.